Antwane Wells Jr.: Professional career

+New York Giants

 On May 9, 2025, Wells signed with the New York Giants as an undrafted free agent after going unselected in the 2025 NFL draft.
 On August 26, he was waived as part of final roster cuts.
 On October 13, Wells was signed to the practice squad.
 He was released on October 28.

+Columbus Aviators

+On February 7, 2026, Wells signed with the Columbus Aviators of the United Football League (UFL).

+Atlanta Falcons

+On June 17, 2026, Wells signed with the Atlanta Falcons on the second day of their mini camp.
+On August 30, Wells was waived and re-signed to the practice squad the next day.